Unit Testing

 dockerfile: Dockerfile

-This technique is best used for a very small subset of unit tests that check the overall well being of a Docker image.
-The bulk of the tests should be executed outside the Docker build process as we will see in the next sections.
+This technique is best used for a very small subset of unit tests that check the overall well-being of a Docker image.
+The bulk of the tests should be executed outside the Docker build process as we will see in the sections that follow.

-Here is an example where a JDK/Maven image is used to run unit tests:
+Here is an example where unit tests are run using a JDK/Maven image:

 codefresh.yml